Pinellas Suncoast Transit Authority: Expansion

 In 2018, PSTA pushed ahead with planning for what would become the SunRunner, with planning for the project reaching 60% completion by September, 2019.
 The SunRunner branding was formally unveiled in 2020, along with the project groundbreaking.
 Despite delays in the project - partly due to the COVID-19 pandemic, the SunRunner opened to customers on October 21, 2022 to great fanfare.
+On January 10th, 2025, PSTA opened the new 150 1st Ave North station, featuring glass artwork created by Catherine Woods.
+A new program was launched on January 10th, called "Sunrunner After Dark"; which extended the full service hours until midnight on Friday and Saturday nights.
+The program is subsidized by the City of St. Pete.